By Mehmet Kurtkaya

 | India | ✅ Yes | e-Visa (online) |

 Note: This table is a summary.
-Full list of visa-exempt countries is below.
+Some other visa-exempt countries are below.

 The e-Visa (For Most Travelers)